Induced cosmological anisotropy by a gauge-gravity interaction: Discussion Conclusions

 The observational status of cosmological anisotropy is rapidly evolving, with some groups claiming very strong results, such as anisotropic acceleration (anomalous bulk flow) in the direction of the CMB dipole at $3.9\sigma$ significance~\cite{Colin:2019opb} and a $3\sigma$ hemispherical power asymmetry in the Hubble constant, also aligned with the CMB dipole\footnote{A possible solution to the hemispherical power asymmetry was recently proposed in \cite{Kumar:2022zff}.}~\cite{Luongo:2021nqh}.
 Together with probes such as fine structure-constant variation and preferred directions in the CMB results in compelling evidence that the cosmological standard model needs revision, and we have provided a mechanism through which such preferred directions can arise dynamically from a well-motivated field theory.
 This is of course not the only model which can generate cosmological anisotropies; in particular, models exhibiting spacetime-symmetry breaking are known to contain preferred directions in the form of timelike vector fields.
 For example Ho\v{r}ava-Lifshitz gravity \cite{Horava:2009uw} Einstein-Aether theory \cite{Gasperini:1987nq}, and bumblebee gravity~\cite{Maluf:2021lwh}, all of which have received significant attention in recent years, contain preferred frames of reference.
 On the other hand, spacetime-symmetry breaking in gravity has been tightly constrained using the Standard-Model Extension effective field theory, restricting the available parameter space for all spacetime-symmetry breaking models~\cite{Kostelecky:2008ts}.
 Our construction has the advantage of keeping these well-tested spacetime symmetries intact, and instead postulating the existence of the fields $\psi(t)$ and $A_\mu(t)$, and in this sense, it can be considered a scalar-vector model.
+In this paper, we presented an estimate of the fit of the average Hubble parameter of our model with late-time cosmological data for certain parameter values and contrasted it with the fit using $\Lambda$CDM.
+Overall, the standard cosmological model is a better fit to late-time probes.